aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images/DP500-16-35.png)

-	>**Note**:This report layout now provides basic detail about US state sales.
+	>**Note**: This report layout now provides basic detail about US state sales.
 However, an additional requirement is to show sales per capita and sort states by descending order of that measure.

 ### Task-4: Add a table